koseidiamond/KoseiHelper/README.md

 ### Plant
 This entity can move in a cycle, move when the player gets near, or jump when the player is above, and works in all 4 directions.
 Optionally, it can also shoot.
 The bullets can melt Defrostable Blocks.
 The small plants (Black and Jumping) respond like normal Actors (which means they can be pushed by blocks or fall down).
+### Trigger Spinner
+"Spinners" that appear only after the player touches them and leaves the hitbox.
+They have the vanilla colors and can be attached to solids.
+### Custom Hahaha
+A group of sprites that wave towards a direction while playing a sound when a flag is true.
 ### Mary Block
 Single-use flowers that launch the player with more or less strength depending on the mode.
 Compatible with Theo.
 ### Winged Key